 have to apply additional adhesive sometime during the lifetime of

 Which way should the lip on the Water Dam face?

-The flat lip should be facing the drain inside the shower unit.
+The flat lip should be facing toward the drain which is inside the

 How to make a curve or right angle with a shower water dam?